Insider advice from a journalist on how to get your coaching business featured in the media

 So there you have it – some insider info from me!
 I’ve been a journalist for over 20 years, working with major publishing houses and agencies.
 You can read my work in Grazia, Stylist, Refinery29, The Guardian, Telegraph, Red, Metro, PA, Woman, Woman's Own, Woman&Home and many others.
 You can check out some of my work at www.jennystallard.com (or google me!).

-If you’re a coach and you want to learn more about how to get not just featured in the press but to build lasting relationships with journalists and editors, as well as all the ins and outs of what happens when you appear in an article and how to make sure it drives clients to your business, you can join my workshop which runs on June 11 and 12 (you choose which day).
+If you’re a coach and you want to learn more about how to get not just featured in the press but to build lasting relationships with journalists and editors, as well as all the ins and outs of what happens when you appear in an article and how to make sure it drives clients to your business, you can book a one on one call.
 We’ll go way deeper into all the things that are involved in being a media-friendly coach, and I’ll tell you what journalists really want, from the little things (have a hi res photo of yourself always to hand!) to the big (yes, people might troll you in the comments section).

 Want to know more?
 Drop me a line at email@example.com and I can answer any questions.